A New Stock Market Valuation Measure with Applications to Retirement Planning: Background Discussion

 \begin{quote} Very long-run returns from common stocks are driven by two critical factors: the dividend yield at the time of purchase, and the future growth rate of earnings and dividends.
 In principle, for the buyer who holds his or her stock forever, a share of common stock is worth the present, or discounted value of its stream of future dividends.
 Recall that this discounting reflects the fact that a dollar received tomorrow is worth more than a dollar received today. [...]
 The discounted value of this stream of dividends (or funds returned to shareholders through stock buybacks) can be shown to produce a very simple formula for the long-run total return for either an individual stock or the market as a whole: Long-run equity return = initial dividend yield + growth rate. [...]
 Over shorter periods, such as a year or even several years, a third factor is critical in determining returns.
 This factor is the change in valuation relationships --- specifically, the change in the price-dividend or price-earnings multiple. \end{quote}

 In other words, dividend yield and earnings growth produce {\it fundamental return}, driven by {\it fundamentals} (earnings and dividends), while changes in the P/E ratio produce {\it speculative return}, driven by market emotions.
 A classic result in financial theory is that if a P/E ratio of the whole market (measured by S\&P or any other comprehensive index) is high relative to the long-term average (which is approximately 16), then the market is overpriced and will deliver low returns in the near future.
-Since the seminal work by Robert Shiller \cite{Shiller1998, ShillerBook}, the P/E ratio approach has captured the attention of academics and practitioners in finance.
-See a discussion in \cite[Chapter 11]{SiegelBook}.
-A related concept is {\it value investing} which applies the same concept to individual stocks, see the classic article \cite{FF1993} and \cite[Chapter 12]{SiegelBook}.
-Instead of surveying all existing literature, we refer the reader to the books \cite{RW12, ShillerBook, SiegelBook} cited above, as well as \cite{Arnott, JPMorgan, Acct, Ural, PE}.